MicrosoftDocs/dynamics-365-unified-operations-public/articles/fin-ops-core/dev-itpro/deployment/apply-updates-on-premises.md

 1. In the project for the sandbox environment that you applied the package to, open the Asset library, and then, on the **Software deployable packages** tab, select the package, and mark it as a **Release candidate**.
 2. On the **Environment details** page, under **Maintain**, select **Apply updates**.
 In the dialog box, only packages that are marked as a **Release candidate** are shown.
 3. Select the Release candidate package to be applied to the Production environment.
 4. The rest of the Update flow is the same as that of a sandbox environment.
-Your update experience will differ based on the version of the local agent running on your environment.
-We recommend that you always run with the latest version.

 ## Resolve a failed update application
 When preparation fails, the environment state is **Deployed**.
 When the application of an update fails, the environment state is **Failed**.
 The first step is to determine why there is a failure.
 The location of the logs varies, depending on the stage where the failure occurred: